cloudprober/cloudprober/docs/content/docs/how-to/oauth.md

 ---

 OAuth is the most ubiquitous authentication method used by services today.
-Cloudprober supports OAuth based authentication for HTTP and gRPC probes.
+Cloudprober supports OAuth based authentication for HTTP and gRPC probes right out of the box.
 You can add OAuth based authentication to your probes by adding `oauth_config` stanza to your probe configuration, like this:

 ```bash
 probe {